grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=45 (0x2D) - Name is already in use
-    VSCP_TYPE_ERROR_NAME_USED
-This error message is used to indicate that the name is already in use.
+    VSCP_TYPE_ERROR_NAME_USEDThis error message is used to indicate that the name is already in use.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |